 Have you visited Yerevan in the winter time and thinking about where to go or what to do in the city?
-Winter city tour will show you the warmness of Yerevan at that cold weather.
-During this city tour you will discover winter Yerevan by bus.
+City tour will show you the warmness of Yerevan even at cold weather.
+During this city tour you will discover Yerevan by minivan transportation.
 The city is 2800 years old, 14th capital of RA and one of the oldest cities in the world.
 In this old and new Yerevan at any weather time, you can find many interesting things to do.
-So if you visit Yerevan in winter and want to spend an interesting time, join us!
-Choosing this winter city tour in Yerevan, you will be able to get acquainted with the ancient history and unique culture of the city.
-Explore the winter Yerevan with us!
+So if you visit Yerevan and want to spend an interesting time, join us!
+Choosing this city tour in Yerevan, you will be able to get acquainted with the ancient history and unique culture of the city.
+Explore the Yerevan with us!

 Megerian Carpet factory, Sasuntsi David Statue, Erebuni Museum, Victory Park, Cascade Complex, Abovyan Street, Vernissage, Republic Square